-Evan McKie was born in Toronto and received his dance training from Canada’s National Ballet School, The Kirov Academy of Ballet and the John Cranko School in Stuttgart, Germany.
-Mr. McKie began his career as a member of the Stuttgart Ballet and was promoted to Principal Dancer after first portraying Kevin O'Day's Hamlet there in 2008.
+Evan McKie was born in Toronto, Ontario and trained at Canada’s National Ballet School under such mentors as Glenn Gilmour, Peggy Baker and Mavis Staines.
+Thereafter Mr. McKie accepted offers to attend The Kirov Academy of Ballet in Washington, D.C and the John Cranko School in Germany.
+Mr. McKie began his career as a member of Stuttgart Ballet under the direction of fellow Canadian Reid Anderson and was promoted to Principal Dancer in 2008.
 In 2012, Mr. McKie appeared with The National Ballet of Canada as a Guest Artist and became a Principal Guest Artist in 2013.
-In 2014, Karen Kain announced that he would be joining the company as a resident Principal Dancer.
+In 2014, Mr. McKie joined the company as a Principal Dancer.

-Mr. McKie is also an acclaimed guest dancer with the Paris Opéra Ballet, Bolshoi Ballet, Tokyo Ballet, Universal Ballet and Ballet de Chile and continually performs in a variety of ballet galas and festivals around the world.
-Numerous in-demand choreographers who have created roles especially for him include Wayne McGregor, Marco Goecke, Mauro Bigonzetti, Christian Spuck, Kevin O'Day, Demis Volpi, Louis Stiens and Douglas Lee.
-Mr. McKie has also worked with legendary dance-makers John Neumeier, William Forsythe and the late Glen Tetley.
+Mr. McKie is also a notable guest artist with the Paris Opéra Ballet, The Bolshoi Ballet, Mariinsky Ballet and the Tokyo Ballet and performs in ballet galas and festivals around the world.
+Numerous in-demand choreographers who have created roles on him include Wayne McGregor, Marco Goecke, Mauro Bigonzetti, Christian Spuck, Kevin O'Day, Demis Volpi, Louis Stiens and Douglas Lee.
+Mr. McKie has also worked with legendary dance-makers John Neumeier, William Forsythe, Hans Van Manen, Jiří Kylián and the late Glen Tetley.
+Mr. McKie has commissioned works by Juliano Nunes, Douglas Lee, David Dawson and Andonis Foniadakis for performances at home in Canada and abroad.
 “Of all of today's international dance stars, McKie is one of the very brightest” hailed Danse Magazine, Paris.